What this is about

 Even during the preliminary sketching process, as I attempted to draw the sitemap and the density of information across the site, I ran into major issues with the site's usability that impeded me from navigating the space properly, and then realized that it was important to convey those issues as part of my discussion of the site's information space.

-The site consists of three major content areas—Observatory, Change Observer, and Places—with a fourth area, Observer Media, including content pertaining to the other three areas (hence the horizontal dotted (not solid) line separating it from the other three).
-The articles in each of the three main sections are categorized both by Topics (a.k.a. keywords) and Departments (a.k.a. categories).
+The site consists of three major content areas: Observatory, Change Observer, and Places.
+There's a fourth area, Observer Media that includes content pertaining to the other three areas (which is why I used a dotted, not solid, line separating it from the other three).
+The articles in the three main sections are categorized both by Topics (a.k.a. keywords) and Departments (a.k.a. categories).
 I opted to use clusters of dots with lines, as it was an immediately obvious way to discern the density of information across the site.